 Pierluigi Collina is a former Italian football referee.
 He is regarded as the best referee of all time.
-He is currently UEFA's chief refereeing officer and supervisor of refereeing of the Ukraine Football Federation.
+He is currently FIFA's chief refereeing officer.
 He also is a non-paid consultant to the Italian Football Referees Association (AIA).
 Collina was born in Bologna and attended the local university, graduating with a degree in Economics in 1984.
 During his teenage years, he played as a central defender for a local team, but was persuaded in 1977 to take a referee's course, where it was discovered that he had a particular aptitude for the job.

 Within three years he was officiating at the highest level of regional matches, while also completing his compulsory military service.
 In 1988, he progressed more rapidly than normal to the national third division, Serie C1 and Serie C2.
 After three seasons, he was promoted to officiating Serie B and Serie A matches.